-The Professional Guidelines Committee recommends that galleries provide artists with the names and addresses of all collectors of their one-of-a-kind work.
+The Professional Guidelines recommends that galleries provide artists with the names and addresses of all collectors of their one-of-a-kind work.

-- "Approval Sales" are a courtesy for special clients.
+"Approval Sales" are a courtesy for special clients.
 For example, a gallery may ship work to a potential collector to view at home.
 Discuss approval sales with the gallery.
 The gallery may have a clear policy, which they are accustomed to following.
 There should be a short time limit (usually a week or less) on all approval periods.
-The gallery's insurance should cover all work sent on approval. - 7.
-Fiduciary Responsibilities.
+The gallery's insurance should cover all work sent on approval.

+7. Fiduciary Responsibilities.
 This clause concerns ownership of the artwork and the gallery's fiscal responsibilities to the artist.
-It clearly states that work on consignment is owned by the artist and cannot be taken by creditors in case the gallery goes bankrupt. - 8.
-Loss or Damage.
-Please see the Claims for Damaged Work: Artist Checklist http://www.harriete-estel-berman.info/profquidelines/claims.html for more information.
+It clearly states that work on consignment is owned by the artist and cannot be taken by creditors in case the gallery goes bankrupt.

+8. Loss or Damage.
+Please see the Artist Checklist: Claims for Damaged Work for more information.